 4. When To Visit Tulum Mexico

 Avoid traveling to Tulum during the holidays ( Christmas and New Years).
 The prices are literally tripled!
-I would go in low season or even shoulder season (late April to mid-December) to have fewer crowds and save money.
+I would go in low season or even shoulder season (late April to mid-December) to have fewer crowds.